wairas/happy-tools/README.md

   --white_ref_method METHOD
-                        the white reference method to use for applying white references, eg wr-same-size (default: None) --writer CMDLINE      the writer to use for saving the generated sub-images (default: happy-writer)
+                        the white reference method to use for applying white references, eg wr-same-size (default: None) --white_ref_annotations FILE
+                        the OPEX JSON file with the annotated white reference if it cannot be determined automatically (default:
+                        None)
+  --writer CMDLINE      the writer to use for saving the generated sub-images
+                        (default: happy-writer)
   -n, --dry_run         whether to omit generating any data or creating